alptugan/blog-teaching/content/Courses/COD 323 Sound Design.md

 [Open Game Art](https://opengameart.org/) Free to use digital game assets including sound and music.

-[Youtube Sound Library](https://studio.youtube.com/channel/UCGKZ_YsviZR-_c739XdSApA/music) You can access royalty free sound effects and music library of Youtube.
+[Youtube Sound Library](https://www.youtube.com/audiolibrary) (You need to be signed in on your Youtube account) You can access royalty free sound effects and music library of Youtube.
+If you cannot access, navigate to [this page](https://support.google.com/youtube/answer/3376882?hl=en).

 [Zapslats](https://www.zapsplat.com/sound-effect-category/cartoon/) Cartoon sound effects, available in mp3 format.